yegekucuk/jay/README.md

 # 🧠 Rover - Desktop AI Companion
 ## Description

 A cute, draggable, AI-powered desktop assistant built with Python, Tkinter, and Ollama, inspired by Windows XP's dog Rover.
 Click the floating character to open the chat bubble.
-It is powered by `Meta Llama 3.2` AI ChatBot, running locally.
+As default, it is powered by `Meta Llama 3.2`, running locally.

 ## Features

 - 🧩 Tiny floating assistant with click-to-chat interface
-- 💬 AI responses powered by `Meta Llama 3.2`
+- 💬 AI responses powered by `Meta Llama 3.2` (You can change!)
+- 🤖 Multi-model support, you can change the model and try out different models from Ollama!
 - 🛠️ Personalize the application from settings page
 - 🪟 Lightweight GUI using `tkinter`
 - 🧵 Multithreaded design to avoid GUI freezing